 Make sure that the builder/developer offering Buildmark is still on our register

-Advise your client that they should not complete the purchase and/or move in to the new home before an NHBC cover note has been issued.
-The cover note will not be issued unless we are satisfied that the standard of construction substantially complies with NHBC requirements.
-If mortgage funds are required, these will generally not be released until a cover note has been issued.
+Advise your client that they should note complete the purchase and/or move into the new home before an NHBC cover note has been issued.

-Go online and log in to the NHBC Conveyancing Portal and confirm date of exchange of contracts and client details to activate the deposit protection provided by Buildmark.
+Login to the Conveyancing Portal aand confirm date of exchange of contracts/missives and client details to activate the deposit protection provided by Buildmark.

-Go online and log in to the NHBC Conveyancing Portal to confirm date of legal completion and accept the Buildmark policy.
+Log in to the Conveyancing Portal to confirm date of legal completion and accept the Buildmark policy.